AODocs-Dev/api-documentation/aodocs-staging.altirnao.com/Guides/10-Key concepts/20-Basics of AODocs APIs.md

 *   in person, manually, using the interactive [API Explorer](https://api.aodocs-staging.com/docs/aodocs-staging.altirnao.com/1/routes/document/v1/%7BdocumentId%7D/get)
 *   using a third-party service provider like [Postman](https://learning.postman.com/docs/postman/launching-postman/introduction/)
-*   programmatically, using code (cURL, Java, etc.) to automate request/response interactions
+*   programmatically, using code to automate request/response interactions

 The AODocs API shares a lot of similarities in its design with the Google APIs, so if you’re familiar with the various G Suite APIs (Drive, Calendar, GMail) you should be able to understand the AODocs API principles very quickly.

 On a high level, the interaction consists of three stages:

 1. request to perform an operation on a resource sent to the server
 2. operation performed server-side